pdehaye/pdehaye.github.io/posts/security-theater-in-airports-and-academia.rst

    </center>

 Balkan is a privacy advocate, who has been trying to raise the attention of people to the `Spyware 2.0 model <https://aralbalkan.com/notes/spyware-2.0/>`_ employed by many companies now: in his Orwellian view, by offering free services, large corporations manage to convince us to give away all our data, so they can spy on us.
-He is involved in the `Indieweb <https://twitter.com/hashtag/Indieweb?src=hash&mode=news>`_ and peripherially (?) in the `Reclaim the Web movement <http://dmlcentral.net/blog/doug-belshaw/reclaiming-web-next-generation>`_, which also has declinations in the MOOC space (for instance with `Known <http://www.wired.com/2014/09/known/>`_).
+He is leading the `Indie-tech movement <http://ind.ie/manifesto>`_ and peripherially (?) in the `Reclaim the Web movement <http://dmlcentral.net/blog/doug-belshaw/reclaiming-web-next-generation>`_, which also has declinations in the MOOC space (for instance with `Known <http://www.wired.com/2014/09/known/>`_).
 His tweet got me pretty upset: a few years ago, Schiphol security classified a present from my mom, high quality Belgian chocolate paste, as a liquid.
 Back then I had checked, and legally they were, at least at the time, within their rights: individual employees have ultimate classification decision and chocolate paste is indeed a grey area.
 Still, because of an arbitrary decision by a person who gleefully threw away a present in the bin, I was forced to make-do with Swiss chocolate for a while, a clearly inferior proposition.
 If you want to dismiss my reasons to do this, you could say that I have a score to settle with Schiphol security.

 .. image:: ../schiphol-hand.jpg
    :align: right